The Hitchin Fibration for Symmetric Pairs: Introduction

 In this work, we describe in greater detail the geometry of the Hitchin fibration for symmetric spaces, providing invariant theoretic explanations for the anomalous behavior of the fibers and giving descriptions of the fibration $h$ in families.
 Our results will restrict to the regular locus.
 That is, we let $\fp^\reg$ denote the set of $x\in \fp$ whose centralizer in $H$ is of minimal dimension.
-We will restrict to the sub-locus $\cM^\reg$ of $\cM$ consisting of maps from $C$ valued in the open substack $\fp^\reg_D/H$.
-We will make use of new tools provided by the work \cite{morrissey2022reg}.
-Following \emph{loc. cit.}, the basic structure theorem can be expressed as follows. \begin{thm} There is a factorization of $h$ into
+We will restrict to the sub-locus $\cM^\reg$ of $\cM$ consisting of maps from $C$ valued in the open substack $[\fp^\reg_D/H]$.
+We will make use of a new invariant theoretic package developed in unpublished work of Morrissey and Ng\^o \cite{morrissey2022reg}.
+Following \emph{loc cit}, the basic structure theorem can be expressed as follows. \begin{thm}{(See Proposition \ref{prop: Areg to A is etale} and Theorem \ref{thm: general structure of h myfatslash})} There is a factorization of $h$ into

-such that, over a dense open locus $\cA^\diamondsuit$ of $\cA$, the map $\phi$ is \'etale and the space $\cM$ is isomorphic to a space of torsors for a prescribed band over $\cA^{\reg}$. \end{thm}